MarkKJones/hb-mapping-data/README.md

 A variety of mapping data was taken for HB by Eric Sun, Steve Lassiter and Mike Fowler from roughly Dec 2015-Mar 2016.

+The HB at this time did not have the front clamp and extra side iron which was added later to reduce the stray fields.

+TOSCA calculations were taken from the spreadsheets.

+On Sept 27, 2017, Steve Lassiter did TOSCA calculations with model HB-AB which is the configuration at the time of the Dec 2015-Mar 2016.
+Steve also did TOSCA calculations with model HB-V10 which is the configuration with addition iron and front field clamp.

 ## Hall Probe info

   * A Lakeshore probe Lakeshore-XHGT-9060-55937-Q1 was used for the measurements.
+This probe is now in Q1.
+  The present probe in HB is Lakeshore-XHGT-9060-55587-strayfield-presently-in-HB.pdf which was also used for the stray field measurements.
   * The probe correction table is in Lakeshore-XHGT-9060-55937-Q1.pdf .
   * The data from the table has been put in file: Lakeshore-probe.dat
   * This linearity error is different for positive and negative field directions.